onlyquake/xonotic-wiki/Names.markdown

 ### Criteria Discussion:

 8 or less chars?
 10 would be a better max why?
 I like shorter, but good names can be longer :) then why not up it to 20 why 10?
-Hard limit isn’t good, it’s able to be recognized when a name is insanely long.
+Hard limit isn't good, it's able to be recognized when a name is insanely long.

 Logo example http://www.nullgaming.com/stuff/forkuiz\_logo\_idea1.jpg
-//I know it’s only an example, but it looks like an xray of a vertebra (backbone) whatever, just imagine some phoenix inspired image
+//I know it's only an example, but it looks like an xray of a vertebra (backbone) whatever, just imagine some phoenix inspired image
 //http://dclips.fundraw.com/pngmax/doctormo\_Phoeonix.png very large png, beware